Rootstown Township, Portage County, Ohio: Town hall

 The Rootstown Town Hall was built in 1809 and remains in use today.
 It first received electricity in 1921 and indoor plumbing in 1963.
 In 1999 the township zoning board began using the basement of the town hall to store accumulated files and records.
 Today, it is located along SR 44 just south of the town center.

 Public services

 Transportation

 Several highways pass through Rootstown Township—SR 5, SR 44, and I-76.
 Public transportation is provided by the Portage Area Regional Transportation Authority (PARTA), which provides routes to Kent, Ravenna, and other parts of Portage County.

 Education

 Rootstown Township is served by the Rootstown Local School District, which includes an elementary school serving grades K–5, a middle school for grades 6–8, and a 9th–12th grade high school.
 All three schools are located on a central campus on State Route 44 just north of the town center.
 Across the street from the Rootstown Schools campus is the campus of Northeast Ohio Medical University (NEOMED).
-The NEOMED campus is also home to the Bio-Med Science Academy, a grades 9-12 STEM+M (Science, Technology, Engineering, Mathematics & Medicine) academy.
+The NEOMED campus is also home to the Bio-Med Science Academy High School, which currently services students of grades 7–12, and a STEM+M (Science, Technology, Engineering, Mathematics & Medicine) academy.